RangerMauve/hyper-sdk/README.md

 Closes all open resources used by the archive.
 The archive should no longer be used after calling this.

+#### `await archive.destroyData()`

+Closes all resources used by the archive, and destroys its data from storage.
+The archive should no longer be used after calling this.

 ### `const feed = Hypercore(keyOrName, opts)`

 Initializes a Hypercore (aka Feed) and begins replicating it.